mikbe/commandable/README.md

 * Removed monkey patch from FileUtils.
 It was more philosophical than necessary.
 * Changed terminal coloring gem back to official the term-ansicolor from my own fork now that my changes have been pulled into it.
 * Code clean up.
 While mostly not a real refactor I've separated out the code into functional groups (aka files).
-* Removed Widget example - it was making the examples too tightly coupled to HashModel.
+* Removed Widget gem example - it was making the examples too tightly coupled to HashModel.
 * Removed Cucumber features.

-To do

-* Added some more examples.
-* Updated docs to reflect changes.

 2011-09-27 - Version: 0.2.3